Deep Reinforcement Learning for Cyber Security: Introduction

-The recent development of deep learning has been incorporated into RL methods and enabled them to solve many complex problems \cite{Nguyen2017, Sui2020, Tsantekidis2020, Nguyen2018b, Wang2020b}.
-The emergence of DRL has witnessed great success in different fields, from video game domain, e.g. Atari \cite{Mnih2015, Nguyen2018a}, game of Go \cite{Silver2016, Silver2017}, real-time strategy game StarCraft II \cite{Vinyals2017, Sun2018a, Pang2018, Zambaldi2018}, 3D multi-player game Quake III Arena Capture the Flag \cite{Jaderberg2018}, and teamwork game Dota 2 \cite{OpenAI2019} to real-world applications such as robotics \cite{Gu2017}, autonomous vehicles \cite{Isele2018}, autonomous surgery \cite{Nguyen2019a, Nguyen2019b}, natural language processing \cite{Keneshloo2020}, biological data mining \cite{Mahmud2018}, and drug design \cite{Popova2018}.
-An area that recently attracts great attention of the DRL research community is the IoT and cyber security.
+The emergence of DRL has actually witnessed great success in different fields, from video game domain, e.g. Atari \cite{Mnih2015, Nguyen2018a}, game of Go \cite{Silver2016, Silver2017}, real-time strategy game StarCraft II \cite{Vinyals2017, Sun2018a, Pang2018, Zambaldi2018}, 3D multi-player game Quake III Arena Capture the Flag \cite{Jaderberg2018}, and teamwork game Dota 2 \cite{OpenAI2019} to real-world applications such as robotics \cite{Gu2017}, autonomous vehicles \cite{Isele2018}, autonomous surgery \cite{Nguyen2019a, Nguyen2019b}, natural language processing \cite{Keneshloo2020}, biological data mining \cite{Mahmud2018}, and drug design \cite{Popova2018}.
+DRL methods have also recently been applied to solve various problems in the IoT area.
 For example, a DRL-based resource allocation framework that integrates networking, caching, and computing capabilities for smart city applications is proposed in \cite{He2017}.
 DRL algorithm, i.e., double dueling deep Q-network \cite{Hasselt2016, Wang2016a}, is used to solve this problem because it involves a large state space, which consists of the dynamic changing status of base stations, mobile edge caching (MEC) servers and caches.
 The framework is developed based on the programmable control principle of SDN and the caching capability of \textit{information-centric networking}.
 Alternatively, Zhu et al. \cite{Zhu2018a} explored MEC policies by using the \textit{context awareness} concept that represents the user's context information and traffic pattern statistics.
 The use of AI technologies at the mobile network edges is advocated to intelligently exploit operating environment and make the right decisions regarding what, where, and how to cache appropriate contents.
 To increase the caching performance, a DRL approach, i.e., the asynchronous advantage actor-critic algorithm \cite{Mnih2016}, is used to find an optimal policy aiming to maximize the offloading traffic.